You can find more detailed information and what to expect from each subject below.

 • Politics

-Politics students are active political observers and relish rigorous discussion of current affairs, particularly at our weekly Politics Breakfast Club.
+Politics students are active political observers and relish rigorous discussion of current affairs, particularly at our weekly Politics Club.
 We study UK and USA government systems and political affairs, covering everything from pressure groups to electoral systems, from comparative legislatures to in-depth political philosophy in our study of four key ideologies.

 This course sees students thrive in the intellectual challenges it offers alongside the thrill of engagement with a political scene that changes every day.

 Using their knowledge of political systems, students analyse current events with a critical eye and respectfully challenge each other’s varying political views.
-Many of our students go onto further study in Politics and Social Sciences, and are eager to be part of the political system and be the force of change.
+Many of our students go onto further study in Politics and Social Sciences and are eager to be part of the political system and be the force of change.

 Our links with Notre Dame de Namur School in Pennsylvania give students a chance to discuss differing views of politics from both sides of the pond, enriching our comparative studies of USA and UK Government and Politics.
-Inspired to delve deeper into American politics, students eagerly attend the trip to Washington.

 • PE